PostHog/posthog.com/contents/handbook/company/offsites.md

   - Be mindful of the season of your chosen location, as this will dictate what activities you can plan
   - It is worth getting people to hold dates as early as possible, even before you've selected a location
 - [ ] Choose location
-  - Consider choosing a location that is relatively easy for most people to attend without having to travel outrageous distances or deal with difficult visa processes or COVID testing requirements
+  - Consider choosing a location that is relatively easy for most people to attend without having to travel outrageous distances or deal with difficult visa processes.
   - Transportation to the offsite is usually one of the larger budget line items, so do some research on the cost of flights from team locations before finalizing a location.
   - Consider the cost of transportation to/from the airport, and around town, for when your team arrives at the offsite location.
   - Be mindful that people who take long flights won't appreciate a 2hr journey from the airport to accommodation!